Four people are shot dead in Lagamar, Fortaleza

 Four people were shot dead in the late afternoon of this Friday, 18, in the Lagamar community, in the São João do Tauape neighborhood, in Fortaleza.
+Residents speak of slaughter, as they report that the victims had no chance of defending themselves.
 THE PEOPLE found that the bodies were in different places in the region, with one of them being further away from the others.
-The occurrences, however, are related and the initial suspicion is of confrontation between rival factions.
+The occurrences are related and the initial suspicion would be a confrontation between rival factions.

 In the place, it was possible to notice a tense atmosphere, with many ammunition capsules scattered on the floor.
 The Mobile Emergency Care Service (Samu) was at the scene to certify the deaths.
 The Military Police and the Department of Homicide and Protection of the Person (DHPP) of the Civil Police were also called to the incident.